Predictive Analytics World for Industry 4.0 2020

 Full-day: 7:15am – 2:30pm

 This one-day session surveys standard and advanced methods for predictive modeling (aka machine learning).
 Click workshop title above for the fully detailed description.

-A veteran applying deep learning at the likes of Apple, Samsung, Bosch, GE, and Stanford, Mohammad Shokoohi-Yekta kicks off Mega-PAW 2019 by addressing these Big Questions about deep learning and where it's headed
+A veteran applying deep learning at the likes of Apple, Bosch, GE, Microsoft, Samsung, and Stanford, Mohammad Shokoohi-Yekta kicks off Machine Learning Week 2020 by addressing these Big Questions about deep learning and where it's headed:

 - Late-breaking developments applying deep learning in retail, financial services, healthcare, IoT, and autonomous and semi-autonomous vehicles

 - Why time series data is The New Big Data and how deep learning leverages this booming, fundamental source of data

 - What's coming next and whether deep learning is destined to replace traditional machine learning methods and render them outdated